JaiPrasanth077/IniLAbs/README.md

 - Flask: Utilizes the Flask micro-framework for handling HTTP requests, routing, and rendering HTML templates.
 - MySQL: Integrates with MySQL database for storing and managing registration data.

+if you have any questions or encounter any problems, please let me know.
+Thanks!